Delphine Cascarino: Lyon

 Cascarino started playing football for her local youth teams of A.S.
 St. Priest and A.S.
 A.S.
-Manissieux St Priest before joining Olympique Lyonnais in 2009.
+Manissieux St Priest before joining Lyon in 2009.
 She made her senior debut for Lyon in the Division 1 Féminine in the 2014–15 season.
 She was rewarded with her first professional contract in 2015.
 In January 2017, her season was ended early due to a knee injury.
 By 2018, she had won three UEFA Women's Champions League and three Division 1 titles with Olympic Lyonnais.
+On 7 May 2021, Cascarino extended her contract with Lyon through the club's 2023–24 season.